China trade down on weak global demand, virus curbs

 Forecasters expected Chinese trade to weaken as global demand cooled following interest rate hikes by the Federal Reserve and other central banks to rein in surging inflation.

-Chinese demand has been hurt by a “Zero COVID” strategy that has repeatedly shut down large sections of cities to contain virus outbreaks.
+At home, consumer demand has been hurt by a “Zero COVID” strategy that has repeatedly shut down large sections of cities to contain virus outbreaks.
+That has disrupted business and confined millions of people to their homes for weeks at a time.

+Economic growth picked up to 3.9% over a year earlier in the quarter ending in September from 2.2% in the first six months of 2022.
+But forecasters say activity is weakening as closures spread in response to a spike in infections.

+“The economy slowed again in October due to the tightened Covid controls as well as the slowing external demand,” said Larry Hu of Macquarie Group in a report.